johann-solo/oliveandmango.github.io/site/content/blog/2019-03-02-stuffed-rigatoni-pie.md

 * <span itemprop="ingredients">Torn basil for garnish and serving </span>

 ### Directions

-1. Preheat the oven to 350 &deg; F.
-2. Grease a 9-10 inch springform pan, or a 9 inch deep-dish pie pan.
+1. Grease a 9-10 inch springform pan, or a 9 inch deep-dish pie pan.
 If using a springform pan, make sure and wrap the outside in foil to avoid leakage when prepping and baking it.
-3. In a separate saucepan or skillet, add the ground beef, sausage, onions, chili flakes if using and garlic.
+2. In a separate saucepan or skillet, add the ground beef, sausage, onions, chili flakes if using and garlic.
-4. Brown the meat over medium heat for about 5 minutes, breaking into small pieces with a wooden spoon.
+3. Brown the meat over medium heat for about 5 minutes, breaking into small pieces with a wooden spoon.
-5. Once the meat is cooked and the onions have softened, add the wine and cook for a minute or two until wine has reduced.
+4. Once the meat is cooked and the onions have softened, add the wine and cook for a minute or two until wine has reduced.
-6. Then add the crushed tomatoes, tomato paste, Italian seasoning, bay leaf and salt and pepper to taste.
+5. Then add the crushed tomatoes, tomato paste, Italian seasoning, bay leaf and salt and pepper to taste.
-7. Stir and simmer on low while you cook the pasta and sauce has reduced and has thickened.
+6. Stir and simmer on low while you cook the pasta and sauce has reduced and has thickened.
-8. Bring a large pot of water to a rolling boil.
+7. Bring a large pot of water to a rolling boil.
-9. Cook noodles until a minute before al dente.
+8. Cook noodles until a minute before al dente.
-10. Drain and spread out on a baking sheet lined with paper towels to prevent them from sticking to each other.
+9. Drain and spread out on a baking sheet lined with paper towels to prevent them from sticking to each other.
-11. Preheat oven to 375&deg;F.
+10. Preheat oven to 375&deg;F.
-12. In a large bowl, combine the ricotta, egg, a few grates of fresh Parmesan and pesto with salt and pepper.
+11. In a large bowl, combine the ricotta, egg, a few grates of fresh Parmesan and pesto with salt and pepper.
-13. In a separate bowl, mix together the grated mozzarella and the grated fontina.
+12. In a separate bowl, mix together the grated mozzarella and the grated fontina.

 __Assembly__